Rainforest QA is committed to meeting the security standards of our customers, and are constantly evolving our processes to deliver on that promise.

 Once they have meet the requirements for our crowd providers, the crowd worker becomes eligible to start training for becoming Rainforest tester.
 During this training period, we provide sample applications that might or might not contain bugs, and present the most common or important scenarios we have seen with our customers tests.
 This helps testers gain the knowledge and experience needed to execute tests up to our standards.
 This also serves to rule out bots or automated systems trying to get tester accounts, as bugs are inserted into the applications randomly.

-In order to assure the testers are doing what is requested of them, we have implemented a peer-review mechanism, where our pool of proven and trusted testers review their work and either approve, reject or flag a tester work for review by our staff.
+In order to assure the testers are doing what is requested of them, we have implemented a peer-review mechanism, where our pool of proven and trusted testers review and flag tester work for review by our staff.
+These trusted testers do not have the ability to hand out rejections or block accounts -- rather, they help Rainforest admins review test results and provide feedback as to whether the work was accurate or not.
+Every piece of feedback they give is then reviewed by a Rainforest admin before the decision to reject or block a worker is made.
 This not only works as quality control, but also as a filter to decide which testers shouldn’t be allowed back into the community.

 We also took an extra step for our customers' comfort and have implemented a series of optional requirements specific to said customer account.
 Only testers that have meet the requirement or requirements requested would be able to access customer tests.

 Our testers can provide recurrent malware scans from the systems they use to access our platform.
 We support Windows through Windows Defender and Mac/Linux systems through ClamAV, both of which allow us to parse and verify the malware scans on the backend.